javi22020/javi22020/README.md

 # Hi there 👋
 - 🔭 I’m currently working on Programming
-- 🌱 I’m currently learning Flutter & Neural Networks
+- 🌱 I’m currently learning React Native & Neural Networks
 - 🧠 I’m looking to collaborate on Generative AI
 - 🤔 I’m looking for help with Reinforcement Learning using Pytorch
 - 💬 Ask me about Python